An Internet Marketing Story:

 In fact, I remember having been in the business for less than 2 years, making great money, but feeling bored.

 I should have been focused on scaling and getting better, OR on doing something that I was really passionate about.
 Instead, I worked less.
+At times I had a poor or cocky attitude.
 It seems I had the wrong mindset for at least a year or 2, even though I made 6-figures.

 When you’re in business for years, you realized that digital real estate needs plenty of maintenance.